Benchopt#

 These different tabs illustrate the diversity of benchmarks that can be built with benchopt, from deep learning optimization to more classical machine learning tasks.

 There are already many Available benchmarks that have been created using benchopt.
-Learn how to run them and how to construct your own with the following pages!

 Join the community#